 He drew inspiration for the “life histories” from Rupert Vance, who began as Odum’s doctoral student and moved to a faculty position in the Institute alongside Odum.
 In Human Factors in Cotton Culture: A Study in the Social Geography of the American South, Vance argued that “the warmth of an emotional interest in the South has as far as possible been restrained by an appeal to the cold and impartial fact.
 It must be admitted, however, that the great human nexus surrounding cotton culture is too intricate to be set forth adequately by statistics and cases.”
 Vance used a case studies approach to counter the flattening of cultural complexity produced through statistical generalizations that reduced people to averages and (stereo)types.
 To create such “emotional interest,” Vance wrote detailed, third-person stories about a number of his research subjects that were then used to argue about the ways that “cotton culture” structured Southern society.

 One case study above the others captured Couch’s imagination, which, interestingly, Vance did not conduct himself.
 Vance adapted journalist Ben Dixon MacNeil’s interview with an “ordinary poor white tenant,” published in the Raleigh News and Observer on September 25, 1921 into a case study under the pseudonym “John Smith.”
 In his book, Vance argued that the interview was an “unusual type of feature story” for a newspaper and that an article written by a non-sociologist made “a vivid presentation of one human factor in cotton.”
 However, the story was seen as exceptional by Vance as it was unusual for those without sociological training to create the type of story that could be considered evidence in a sociological study.
 Classifying the story as exceptional provided Couch with further evidence that the sociological gaze was too abstract and distant to accurately and intimately document the lives of everyday people, particularly the working class.
-Nevertheless, the value of the story to Vance proved to Couch that an individual’s history and contemporary conditions—written in the third person and with non-academic prose by persons with no sociological training—were of value to academia.
+Nevertheless, the value of the story to Vance proved to Couch that an individual’s history and contemporary conditions—written with non-academic prose by persons with no sociological training—were of value to academia.
 Writers from other fields such reporting, like MacNeil, were a better fit, for they could write for a broader public.

 Couch used John Smith’s case study as an archetype, rather than as exceptional, for the SLHP.
 In outlining the new project to FWP writers he explained that “no one has attempted to collect such material purely for its human interest, purely for the value of accurate portrayals of individual lives.”
 His attention to accuracy in portrayal led Couch to call this new type of methodological writing “life histories” as opposed to “case studies” or “case histories.”
 While case studies and case histories were common qualitative methods in sociology, life histories were not widely used expect among the Chicago School of Sociology.
 Couch disliked case studies and histories because he felt that they often created a composite view or a vague abstraction of people rather than focus on a single person’s life.
 Life histories, on the other hand, did focus on a single individual, but did so only to document deviance, which Couch believed was a significant shortcoming.
 He explained,